Is it safe to travel to Mexico? Your helpful health and safety guide

 Dry season: November - April

-But it’s not only wise to check which season Mexico will be in during your planned visit before you book your trip to avoid imperfect weather; it’s also smart to check the temperature at your chosen destination within Mexico.
+It’s not only wise to check which season Mexico will be in during your planned visit before you book your trip to avoid imperfect weather, but it’s also smart to check the temperature at your chosen destination within Mexico.

 Why?
 Depending on where you travel in Mexico, you might encounter significantly different temperatures.